-Table of Contents

 Incentive Plan to Increase Shareholder Value and named executive officer cash bonus information, previously filed on the Company's Current Report on Form 8-K dated May 26, 2011, is incorporated herein by reference.

-#10.26 Employment agreement between Graham Corporation and Robert Platt executed October 11, 2011 with an effective date of October 10, 2011.

-#10.27 Compensation information regarding named executive officer base salaries previously filed on the Company's Current Report on Form 8-K dated March 28, 2012, is incorporated herein by reference.
+- \#10.26 Employment agreement between Graham Corporation and Robert Platt executed October 11, 2011 with an effective date of October 10, 2011. - #10.27 Compensation information regarding named executive officer base salaries previously filed on the Company's Current Report on Form 8-K dated March 28, 2012, is incorporated herein by reference. - (11) Statement re computation of per share earnings

-(11) Statement re computation of per share earnings Computation of per share earnings is included in Note 1 of the Notes to the Consolidated Financial Statements contained in this Annual Report on Form 10-K.
+Computation of per share earnings is included in Note 1 of the Notes to the Consolidated Financial Statements contained in this Annual Report on Form 10-K.

 (12) Statement re computation of ratios

-Not applicable.

-(13) Annual repor t to security holders, Form 10-Q or quarterly report to security holders
+(13) Annual report to security holders, Form 10-Q or quarterly report to security holders

-Not applicable.

 (14) Code of Ethics

 Graham Corporation Code of Business Conduct and Ethics, as amended and restated, is incorporated herein by reference from Exhibit 14.1 to the Company's Current Report on Form 8-K dated October 27, 2011.

-(16) Letter re char nge in certifying accountant
+(16) Letter re change in certifying accountant

-Not applicable.

-(18) Letter re char nge in accounting principles
+- (18) Letter re change in accounting principles

-Not applicable.
+- Not applicable.

-(21) Subsidiaries of the registrant
+- (21) Subsidiaries of the registrant

-21.1 Subsidiaries of the registrant
+- \21.1 Subsidiaries of the registrant

-(22) Published rep ort regarding matters submitted to vote of security holders.
+- (22) Published report regarding matters submitted to vote of security holders.

-Not applicable.

 (23) Consents of Experts and Counsel

-23.1 Consent of Deloitte & Touche LLP
+\23.1 Consent of Deloitte & Touche LLP

-(24)
+(24) Power of Attorney

-Not applicable.

-(31) Rule 13a-14( a)/15d-14(a) Certifications

-31.1 Certification of Principal Executive Officer

-31.2 Certification of Principal Financial Officer

-(32) Section 1350 Certifications

-32.1 Section 1350 Certifications

-(99) Additional E shibits

-Not applicable.

-(101) Interactive Date File

-101.INS XBRL Instance Document

-101.SCH XBRL Taxonomy Extension Schema Document

-101.CAL XBRL Taxonomy Extension Calculation Linkbase Document

-101.LAB XBRL Taxonomy Extension Label Linkbase Document

-101.PRE XBRL Taxonomy Extension Presentation Linkbase Document

-101.DEF XBRL Taxonomy Definition Linkbase Document

-70

-Table of Contents
+- (31) Rule 13a-14(a)/15d-14(a) Certifications - \31.1 Certification of Principal Executive Officer - \31.2 Certification of Principal Financial Officer - (32) Section 1350 Certifications - \32.1 Section 1350 Certifications - (99) Additional Exhibits

+- (101) Interactive Date File - \101.INS XBRL Instance Document - \101.SCH XBRL Taxonomy Extension Schema Document - \101.CAL XBRL Taxonomy Extension Calculation Linkbase Document - \101.LAB XBRL Taxonomy Extension Label Linkbase Document - \101.PRE XBRL Taxonomy Extension Presentation Linkbase Document - \101.DEF XBRL Taxonomy Definition Linkbase Document

-- \ Pursuant to Rule 406T of Regulation S-T, the information in this exhibit shall not be deemed to be "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, or otherwise subject to the liability of that section, and shall not be incorporated by reference into any registration statement, prospectus or other document filed under the Securities Act of 1933, or the Securities Act of 1934, except as shall be expressly set forth by specific reference in such filings. - \ Exhibits filed with this report. - # Management contract or compensatory plan.
+\ Pursuant to Rule 406T of Regulation S-T, the information in this exhibit shall not be deemed to be "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, or otherwise subject to the liability of that section, and shall not be incorporated by reference into any registration statement, prospectus or other document filed under the Securities Act of 1933, or the Securities Act of 1934, except as shall be expressly set forth by specific reference in such filings.

+Management contract or compensatory plan.